 Preheat oven to 350°F. Line a 12-cup cupcake pan with paper baking cups.

 In a large bowl, mix butter and sugar with an electric mixer or hand-held mixer until light and fluffy, about 5 minutes.

 Stir in the egg whites, one at a time, blending well after each one.
-Stir in the vanilla and flour just until mixed.
+Stir in the flour, baking powder, and vanilla just until mixed.
 Add milk as needed.
 You want the batter to be similar to a pancake batter consistency.
 Spoon the batter into the prepared cups, dividing evenly.